wlugmayr/chimerax-starmap/README.md

 This repository provides currently only the submission templates for the review and test.

+Examples for the Rosetta environment are in the *examples* directory.

 The source code will be provided here soon and the plugin will be available over the **ChimeraX Toolshed** in the future.